Double Quantization: Conclusions and outlook

 A possible way forward in this direction could start from results on the pregeometry of $\kappa$-Minkowski \cite{Amelino-Camelia:2012vlk}, based on a covariant formulation of quantum mechanics \cite{Reisenberger:2001pk}.
 In \cite{Amelino-Camelia:2012vlk} the pregeometric prescription was aimed at giving a firmer ground to the construction of the kinematical and physical Hilbert space of the states describing points in $\kappa$-Minkowski spacetime.
 The authors of \cite{Amelino-Camelia:2012vlk} did not consider the effects of the phase-space noncommutativity parameter $\hbar$, which was set to $1$.
 Reintroducing explicitly $\hbar$, and working out the full phase space algebra, one gets (we use here the same notation as in \cite{Amelino-Camelia:2012vlk}) \be {[}x_i, x_0{]}\,=\, i\hbar \ell x_i\, , \qquad {[}x_i, x_j{]}\,=0 \, ,\qquad {[}x_i, \pi_j{]} \,=\, i\hbar e^{\ell \pi_0}\,, \qquad {[} x_0, \pi_0{]} \,=\, -i\hbar\,, \qquad {[} \pi_\alpha, \pi_\beta{]} \,=\, 0\,. \ee

 Taking this at face value, we see that in this case one does recover the usual commutation relations of quantum mechanics in the $\ell\to0$ limit.
 The $\hbar\to 0$ limit can be made sense of in the same way as done in standard quantum mechanics, where the commutators reduce to Poisson brackets as $\frac{1}{i\hbar} [\cdot,\cdot]\xrightarrow{\hbar \to 0} \{\cdot,\cdot\}$.
 In contrast with the $\lambda$-Minkowski model, notice that pure spacetime noncommutativity is not allowed in this construction, but nontrivial spacetime Poisson brackets are.
-Moreover, in the $\lambda$-Minkowski model the $\hbar\to 0$ limit removes all nontrivial properties of spacetime, while in $\kappa$-Minkowski model one is left with nonzero Poisson brackets between spacetime coordinates.
 A similar feature is found in the Snyder model \cite{snyder}.
 In \cite{Ballesteros:2019mxi, Gubitosi:2020znn} the full phase-space algebra was derived, including explicitly both $\hbar$ and the spacetime noncommutativity parameter $\Lambda$ (which in that case is just the inverse of the momentum space curvature): \be

 \ee Again, the $\hbar\to 0$ limit can be performed in such a way that all commutators turn into Poisson brackets, including the ones between spacetime coordinates, while the $\Lambda\to 0$ limit reproduces standard quantum mechanics.
-Summarizing, the difference between these cases with noncommutative time coordinate and the one of $\lambda$-Minkowski with pure spatial noncommutativity is that, in \eqref{kM} and \eqref{Snyder}, the $\hbar\to 0$ limit necessarily turns the phase-space and spacetime commutators into Poisson brackets (pure spacetime noncommutativity is not possible, but only deformed Poisson brackets), while in our $\lambda$-Minkowski doubly quantized phase space, Eq.~\eqref{commrel3}, one sees that pure spatial noncommutativity emerges as the $\hbar\to 0$ limit of the doubly quantized phase space. \footnote{Also notice the these models are invariant under (deformed) Poincar\'e symmetries.
+Summarizing, the difference between these cases with noncommutative time coordinate and the one of $\lambda$-Minkowski with pure spatial noncommutativity is that, in \eqref{kM} and \eqref{Snyder}, the $\hbar\to 0$ limit necessarily turns the phase-space and spacetime commutators into Poisson brackets (pure spacetime noncommutativity is not possible, but only deformed Poisson brackets), while in our $\lambda$-Minkowski doubly quantized phase space, Eq.~\eqref{commrel3}, one sees that pure spatial noncommutativity emerges as the $\hbar\to 0$ limit of the doubly quantized phase space.\footnote{Also notice the these models are invariant under (deformed) Poincar\'e symmetries.
 In order to make the comparison to the results of this work more direct, one should look at the Galilean limit of these models, invariant under (deformed) Galilei symmetries \cite{Ballesteros:2020uxp, Ballesteros:2019mxi, Ballesteros:2021dob}}

 It would also be interesting to perform the analysis at the level of operator representation of the commutation relations, along the lines of~\cite{Lizzi:2018qaf, Lizzi:2019wto}, and see how the various limits affect the possibility to localize the states.
 Work along these lines is in progress.